WopsS/RED4ext.SDK/CONTRIBUTING.md

 ### Macros

-* Marcos should named with uppercase letters.
+* Marcos should be named with uppercase letters.
 * Prefix macros with `RED4EXT_`.

 ## Commit messages